Gary Moorcroft

 Moorcroft spent a season at Bendigo Bombers in the VFL before retiring from AFL/VFL and moving into the local leagues.
 In 2005, Moorcroft joined the Silvan F.C. in the Yarra Valley Mountain Football League.
 During his time at Silvan, Moorcroft won four club best-and-fairest awards and broke the 100-goal mark twice, including topping the goalkicking tables of all leagues, with 163 goals in 2008 alone.
 In fact, this season was so dominant for Moorcroft that he had registered his 100th goal during Round 11.
 Of his three grand finals at Silvan, two of these were back-to-back premierships in 2007/08.

 In 2009/10, Moorcroft was playing for the Romsey Redbacks in the Riddell District Football League (RDFL).

 In 2011, Moorcroft joined Bundoora in the Northern Football League (NFL) and has played in three premierships with the Bulls (2011, 2013 & 2017).
 As a 41-year-old, he kicked the winning goal in the 2017 Grand Final.
-At the completion of the 2019 season, while still playing at a high level at Bundoora, and at 43 years old, Moorcroft announced his retirement from senior footy for good.
+At the completion of the 2019 season, while still playing at a high level at Bundoora, and at 43 years old, Moorcroft announced his retirement from senior footy, seemingly for good.

+However, in December 2022, Moorcroft announced his intent to join South Morang FC for their 2023 season.